microsoft/vscode-docs/blogs/2023/05/xx/vscode-wasm-wasi.md

 The [WebAssembly](https://webassembly.org/) technology can be used to execute code other than JavaScript in a web browser.
 So we decided to explore how far we can get with WebAssemblies today.
 Our goals where as follows:

-- we should be able to run the code without modifications
+- we should be able to run the code we compile to WebAssembly without modifying it.
-- the executed code should have access to the files in the VS Code workspace
+- the executed code should have access to the files in the VS Code workspace.
 - standard input and output should be nicely integrated into VS Code's terminal.

 To make things concrete we decided to try to get [Python](https://www.python.org/) code executed in a browser.
 Luckily the Python team already started working on compiling [CPython to WASM](https://github.com/tiran/cpython-wasm-test/releases) and we happily piggybacked on their effort.
 The outcome of the exploration can be seen in the screen cast below: